Girl of Fire and Thorns

-One of my issues was the romance that came out of nowhere and went nowhere.
+Though one of my main issues was the romance that came out of nowhere… and went nowhere.
 I kind of have an idea who’s the love interest to be, but… I don’t understand the

 kind of current love interest his purpose.
 Character development?
 Nah.
 Plot device?
 Probably.